 See generally “Privacy and confidentiality” in Health and the law.

 Sometimes people who have an intellectual disability may need to be restrained or put in a secluded place to prevent them from injuring themself or others.
 The Disability Act’s provisions relating to restraint and seclusion are contained in part 7 (Restrictive Interventions) and part 8 (Compulsory Treatment).
 Definitions are set out in section 3, as follows:

 seclusion means the sole confinement of a person with a disability at any hour of the day or night:

 a in any room in the premises where disability services are being provided of which the doors and windows cannot be opened by the person from the inside; or

 b in any room in the premises where disability services are being provided of which the doors and windows are locked from the outside; or

 c to a part of any premises in which disability services are being provided.

-Division 5 of the Disability Act sets out the Senior Practitioner’s functions in relation to supervision of restrictive interventions and in researching and educating service providers in best practice in relation to behavioural management strategies.
-The senior practitioner will clearly be guided by the principles contained in the Act, in particular the principle that states that “if a restriction on the rights or opportunities of a person with a disability is necessary, the option chosen should be the option that is the least restrictive of the person as is possible in the circumstances” (s 5(4)).
-The senior practitioner uses the term “behaviours of concern” in preference to the previously used term “challenging behaviours”.
+Division 5 of the Disability Act sets out the functions of the Senior Practitioner (Disability) in relation to supervision of restrictive interventions and in researching and educating service providers in best practice in relation to behavioural management strategies.
+The Senior Practitioner will clearly be guided by the principles contained in the Act, in particular the principle that states that “if a restriction on the rights or opportunities of a person with a disability is necessary, the option chosen should be the option that is the least restrictive of the person as is possible in the circumstances” (s 5(4)).
+The Senior Practitioner uses the term “behaviours of concern” in preference to the previously used term “challenging behaviours”.